 This restaurant offers a priced fixed menu for a 2-course lunch meal ($55.00 adult / $29.00 child) or a 3-course dinner ($79.00 adult / $29.00 child).
 Dinner entrees include slow rotation short ribs, terra-bolognese, galactic salmon, Florida red snapper and supreme chicken breast.
 Premium entrees are available for an additional charge – 1.5 pound stuffed lobster ($22.00) and a 24 oz bone in ribeye steak ($20.00).

 Space 220 is open for lunch and dinner service starting at 11:30 AM.
-Dining plans are offered but are temporarily unavailable at this time.

 One of the finest steakhouses in Walt Disney World is Le Cellier.
 Located in the Canada Pavilion of Epcot’s World Showcase, this restaurant features steaks and seafood inspired by the “provinces of Canada”.